Configure Mobile Channels and Push Providers in the Airship Dashboard

 steps in this section.

-Apple Push Notification service SSL (Sandbox & Production) certificate compatible with both the
+You should now see the Create a New Certificate section, where you will generate an Apple Push Notification service SSL (Sandbox & Production) certificate compatible with both the

-Production and Development environments.
+Production and Development environments:

 You can now use the newly-created Certificate Signing request to generate